Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Zeus.md

 Highly egocentric and extremely arrogant, high off of his not so distant victory over the Titans, Zeus is a force not to be trifled with - he is as quick to anger as he is to violence.
 Even though he is quite the fickle god, Zeus' boons can be a blessing in combat.

+Children of Zeus play as a Sorcerer-Paladin Hybrid, Dealing massive damage to multiple and single targets but still good at close-range combat.
+**Very** good at combat, not so much at everything else.

+Recommended for new players

 ***Boons***:

 <b><ins><i>Smite!:</i></ins></b>